ccokee/IronDuCKie/README.md

 ## Acknowledgments

-A big thanks to the Sons Of Code team for their dedication and hard work on this project.
+A big thanks to the Sons of Code team for their dedication and hard work on this project.
 Their commitment to creating innovative and secure solutions has made this application possible.